Carter pleads guilty to murder, arson

 Forensic examiners also noted Carter reported “on and off” methamphetamine and heroin use throughout his life and multiple arrests on suspicion of domestic violence and child abuse, the report states.

-Examiners assessed from the evaluation that although Carter could have one or multiple personality disorders, such conditions don’t normally rise to the level of a mental disease.
+Examiners assessed from the evaluation that although Carter could have one or multiple personality disorders, such conditions don’t usually rise to the level of mental disease.
 Officials also believed Carter had the ability to comprehend his actions when he committed them, the report states.

-Carter had allegedly told an inmate in jail he was going to kill him because the inmate had called Carter a baby killer, and Carter was also accused of pushing a detention officer attempting to defuse the situation.
+Carter had allegedly told an inmate he was going to kill him because the inmate had called Carter a baby killer and Carter was also accused of pushing a detention officer attempting to defuse the situation.

 The Paris Express contributed information used in this report.